MagneticSimulation/MicroMagnetic.jl/docs/src/atomistic/hopfion.md

 nothing #hide
 ````

-After obtain the hopfion, we use the following script to plot the hopfion
+After obtain the hopfion, we plot the hopfion

 ````@example
 plot_m(sim, k=16)